 There are various tools out there that you can use to check your body copy for common spam trigger words.
 It pays to be careful.

-Pro Tip: Clickback MAIL’s email editor has a very robust real-time content checker built in.
+Pro Tip: Clickback’s email editor has a very robust real-time content checker built in.
 It notifies you of any phrasing, styling, or formatting that might negatively impact your deliverability.

 Do: Use the Best Tools You Can